 A custom-built therapy courtyard combines beauty and function.
 It contains a healing garden and gazebo, and the surrounding green space is designed for therapeutic activities such as gardening in wheelchair-accessible planters, or walking on the brick, gravel, wood and concrete pathways.
 The multiple surfaces allow patients to practice their ambulation and balance in “real world” conditions.

 Brain injury units

 This secure floor houses the 16-bed and 12-bed brain injury units.
 The limited access provides a safe environment for patients.
-The private rooms on this floor have several added features, such as motorized beds and built-in overhead patient lifts.
+Several of the private rooms on this floor are bariatric suites and have built-in overhead patient lifts.